Elements-Agency/benjaminjyoung/content/artwork/escape/index.md

 [Read More About Ben >](/about)

+---

 ## Purchase ##

 The original painting is custom framed by [Cyrus Custom Framing](http://cyruscustom.com/) with a black solid wood frame to frame the painting, along with a gray slate mat to make the bright white snow stand out.
+Mounting hardware included.